Citation, DOI, disclosures and article data

 Achilles tendinopathy refers to a combination of pathological changes affecting the Achilles tendon usually due to overuse and excessive chronic stress upon the tendon.
-It can be seen both in athletes and non-athletes (weekend warriors).
-It 's hard to differentiate clinically from a paratendinopathy (which is most common).
+It can be seen both in athletes and non-athletes.
+It is hard to differentiate clinically from paratendinopathy (which is most common).
 It may or may not be associated with an Achilles tendon tear.

 Macroscopically, tendinopathy results in enlargement, disruption of fibrillar pattern and an increase in tendon vascularity.
-Histopathologically, there is evidence of disorganized proliferation of tenocytes, disrupted organization of collagen fibers, and increase in noncollagenous matrix, and neovascularization.
-Usually there is no evidence of inflammation but the cause is thought of as a failed healing response 1.
-Repetitive microtraumas from unusual or excessive mechanical loading are deemed to be a causative factor.
+Histopathologically, there is evidence of disorganized proliferation of tenocytes, disrupted organization of collagen fibers, an increase in the non-collagenous matrix, and neovascularization.
+Usually, there is no evidence of inflammation, but the cause is thought of as a failed healing response 1.
+Repetitive microtrauma from unusual or excessive mechanical loading is deemed to be a causative factor.

 Often shows thickening and rounding of the affected portion of the tendon.
-The cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis.
-There is also evidence of neovascularisation which if presents, it usually indicative of poorer outcome and more severe clinical symptoms.
-Additional signs include increased Kager's fat pad echogenicity and increase thickening of hypoechoic paratendon.
+A cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis ref.
+There is also evidence of neovascularization, which, if present, is usually indicative of a poorer outcome and more severe clinical symptoms ref.
+Additional signs include increased Kager fat pad echogenicity (especially with chronic tendinopathy) and thickening of a hypoechoic paratenon.

 - 1. Alfredson H, Cook J. A treatment algorithm for managing Achilles tendinopathy: new treatment options.
 Br J Sports Med.
 2007;41 (4): 211-6. doi:10.1136/bjsm.2007.035543 - Free text at pubmed - Pubmed citation